Symbian9/wiki-template/Android.md

 - For optimization, large OBB files may be shared between multiple users in the `Android/obb` directory.
 - On secondary external storage, apps may only write to package-specific directories as allowed by synthesized permissions (see below, although documented as "since Android 4.4").

-Android 4.4 introduced synthesized (implicit) permissions for apps to access data in `Android/data/PACKAGENAME`.
+Android 4.4 introduced synthesized (implicit) permissions for apps to access data in `Android/data/PACKAGENAME`. [`Context.getExternalFilesDirs`](https://developer.android.com/reference/android/content/Context.html#getExternalFilesDirs(java.lang.String)) provides a collection of paths for this folder on all external volumes, starting with the primary storage.
+However, this folder will be deleted when the app is uninstalled.

 Furthermore, Android 4.4 added a [Storage Access Framework (SAF)](https://developer.android.com/guide/topics/providers/document-provider.html) which aims to standardize the way user access documents in apps.
 Via a system UI, it gives access to any directory on a storage volume.

-A third noteworthy addition is the standard directory for documents, [`DIRECTORY_DOCUMENTS`](https://developer.android.com/reference/android/os/Environment.html#DIRECTORY_DOCUMENTS).
+Another noteworthy addition is the standard directory for documents, [`DIRECTORY_DOCUMENTS`](https://developer.android.com/reference/android/os/Environment.html#DIRECTORY_DOCUMENTS).

 Android 6.0 introduced interactive permission granting at runtime, i.e. the explicit `WRITE_EXTERNAL_STORAGE` maybe granted or revoked by the user as needed, instead of being accepted at installation.
 Use may even revoke permissions from apps developed for older versions.